-I have noticed that I receive many e-mails with the same questions, so I have started to post the most frequent questions – and of course the answers to them – for everyone to read for free.
-As this section might already answer many of your questions, I invite you to browse these FAQ before you contact me (or any other lawyer) about your case.
+Almost every day, I receive e-mails with the same questions, even more after Brexit or the election of Trump or Bolsonaro.
+So I decided to post the most frequent questions – and of course the answers to them – for everyone to read for free.
+I therefore invite you to browse these FAQ before you contact me (or any other lawyer) about your case.

 1. Does Germany have a system of ius sanguinis or ius soli?